-Over cyclone season, we bought a car in New Zealand and did a 35-day road trip.
-It’s not really “cruising”, but our favorite things we did were Hobbiton, hiking Mount Doom, the Waitangi Treaty grounds, and Wellington.
+Over the cyclone season, we bought a car in New Zealand and did a 35-day road trip.
+It’s not really “cruising”, but our favorite things we did were Hobbiton, hiking Mount Doom, the Waitangi Treaty Grounds, and Wellington.

 We cruised many remote locations where provisioning was limited or non-existent (Ha’apai, Tuamotus, Tanna, and Laus).
-Most other places, at the very least you have a fresh produce market which rocks your socks off for fresh fruit and veggies.
+Most other places, at the very least you have a fresh produce market which will rock your socks off for fresh fruit and veggies.

 Papeete and Noumea are both major hubs in French territories, and most French products are subsidized and widely available.
 Stock up on your wines and cheeses!

 Neaifu is another big cruising hub, but not as westernized as the rest of the South Pacific.
 It’s much more of an adventure.
-I wrote a blog post on provisioning in Neiafu, which was extra challenging because we had bare shelves after leaving the boat in Neiafu for 6 weeks!
+In the Cruising Vava’u blog post I wrote a lot about provisioning in Neiafu, which was extra challenging because we had bare shelves after leaving the boat in Neiafu for 6 weeks!